-- 1. Press the New button. - Select whether a template of a USB 2.0 CON unit (USB CON Unit) or USB 2.0 CPU unit (USB CPU Unit) should be used. - 3.
+- 1. Press the New button. - 2.
+Select whether a template of a USB 2.0 CON unit (USB CON Unit) or USB 2.0 CPU unit (USB CPU Unit) should be used. - 3.
 Press the OK button. - 4.
 Determine a port at the matrix that should be used with the USB 2.0 extender unit (Fixed Port).
-As an option the name of the USB 2.0 extender unit can be changed (Name). - 5.
+The name of the USB 2.0 extender unit can also be changed (Name). - 5.
 Press the Apply button to save the new extender unit.

 Created extender units are always set as fixed port extender.
-These configurations are necessary to switch e. g.
-USB 2.0 connections via the matrix.
+These configurations are required to switch USB 2.0 connections via the matrix.